TIBCOSoftware/snappydata/docs/architecture/cluster_architecture.md

 # TIBCO ComputeDB Cluster Architecture
-A TIBCO ComputeDB™ cluster is a peer-to-peer (P2P) network that comprises of three distinct types of members which are represented in the following figure:
+A TIBCO ComputeDB cluster is a peer-to-peer (P2P) network that comprises of three distinct types of members which are represented in the following figure:

 *	**Locator**: Locator members provide discovery service for the cluster.
 They inform the new member joining the group about the other existing members.
 A cluster usually has more than one locator for high availability reasons.